caseyscarborough/qbittorrent-exporter/README.md

 # qbittorrent-exporter

 This app is a Prometheus exporter for the qBittorrent application.
+You must have version 4.1.0 of qBittorrent or higher for this plugin to work.

 ## Usage